HarryWEB/av-services/envs/container/azure-iot-edge/av-rtmp-rtsp-light-sink/ubuntu/README.md

     ./avtool.sh -a test
 ```

-For this container, the test feature will check if the output MP4 files have been created in the temporary folder from output HLS url and output RTMP url.
+For this container, the test feature will check if the output MP4 files have been created in the temporary folder from output RTSP url.

 By default for the tests, it will test automatically the following scenarios:
-- RTMP to RTMP adaptor
-- RTMP to HLS adaptor
 - RTMP to RTSP adaptor
 - LVA Motion Detection